amrouanka/CBEM/README.md

 ## Project Structure

-The project is organized into four main versions, each building upon the previous one with additional features:
+The project is organized into multiple versions, each building upon the previous one with additional features:

 ### CBEMv1.0_AlphaPruning
 - **Core Features**: Basic chess engine with alpha-beta pruning